-But Valentine’s Day roses can sometimes hog the spotlight, overshadowing all the other rich rose-giving traditions around the world.
-Of course, we at The Bouqs Co. believe there are as many occasions to give roses as there are rose colors – but let’s take a look at some of the ways the classic bouquet of roses pops up in other cultures!
+Of course, we at The Bouqs Co. believe there are as many occasions to send roses as there are rose colors – but let’s explore some of the ways that roses speak in other cultures!

 We’ll get the bummer out of the way first.
 In Hungary, roses are actually a popular funeral flower.
 While they still retain the classic rose symbolism of love and even romance in that context, they tend to represent one’s undying love for a lost friend, spouse, or relative – so they may not be the most appropriate gift for a first date in Budapest!

-South Koreans take rose-giving to the next level by making these lovely blooms a coming-of-age symbol.
+South Koreans take rose-giving in a different direction by making these lovely blooms a coming-of-age symbol.
 Every May, on Coming-of-Age Day, South Koreans have a giant party celebrating all the young people turning 20 that year, at which the birthday boys and girls (men and women?) exchange gifts, including bouquets of roses – typically red.

 It’s not clear why this particular flower, so closely associated with romance and passion across the globe, has stuck with 19-going-on-20-year-olds in South Korea, but we love roses so much, we can’t judge!